ZL-Audio/ZLEqualizer/README.md

 cmake -B Builds -G Ninja -DCMAKE_BUILD_TYPE=Release -DKFR_ENABLE_MULTIARCH=OFF -DZL_JUCE_FORMATS="VST3;LV2" .
 cmake --build Builds --config Release
 ```
 After building, the plugins should have been copied to the corresponding folders.
-You can also find the binary folders under `Builds/ZLEqualizer_artefacts/Release` and copy them manually.
+If you want to disable the copy process, you can pass `-DZL_JUCE_COPY_PLUGIN=FALSE`, find the binary folders under `Builds/ZLEqualizer_artefacts/Release` and copy them manually.

 > If there are multiple compilers on your OS, you may need to pass extra flags to maker sure that cmake uses `LLVM/Clang`.
-On Linux, you may set `-DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++`.
-On Windows, you may set `-DCMAKE_C_COMPILER=clang-cl -DCMAKE_CXX_COMPILER=clang-cl`.
+On Linux, you may pass `-DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++`.
+On Windows, you may pass `-DCMAKE_C_COMPILER=clang-cl -DCMAKE_CXX_COMPILER=clang-cl`.

 > AAX plug-ins need to be digitally signed using PACE Anti-Piracy's signing tools before they will run in commercially available versions of Pro Tools.